 Policy & Procedure

 Applicants for admission are accepted one year prior to the student's enrollment.
-The application will be available online starting August 1, 2020.
+The application will be available online starting Saturday, August 1, 2020.
 Please fill out the inquiry form as found online and we will contact you with instructions on how to access the application.
 You may also contact our admissions office by phone or email for information.
 We limit the number of Kindergarten applications we process to 70 boys and 70 girls.
-Applications for Kindergarten admission are considered on a first come basis beginning, Friday, September 25, 2020.
-As of now, we have reached our maximum number of applications.
-If you are still interested in applying, please fill out our inquiry form and we will contact you if a space in the applicant pool opens.
+Applications for Kindergarten admission are considered on a first come basis beginning, Thursday, September 24, 2020.
 Our First through Sixth grade applications, are accepted through winter break and are limited depending on the number of projected openings we will have at each grade level, the time constraints of conducting individual evaluations of each student, and the number of siblings and legacies to be considered.

 Siblings of present students and children of those legacy families who have sustained a positive relationship with our school since graduating will be given preference once they have met the admissions requirements.
 In addition, the school's policy states that it may accept up to 40% new families in Kindergarten.

-If you have just found out you are moving to Los Angeles or if you have any questions, please feel free to call the admissions office for information.
+If you have just found out you are moving to Los Angeles or if you have any questions concerning the 2020-2021 school year, please feel free to contact the admissions office for information.

 Girls must meet the five year old age requirement by September 1, 2021.